Want to explore the incredible beaches in Tahiti? This is your helpful guide!

 Most of the beaches on the island are open to the public.
 You can visit them anytime without any restrictions.
 However, some beaches are private and do require a reservation to access them.

-Another good part is that most of Tahiti’s beaches are close to the road, therefore easily accessible.
-Usually, beaches are not crowded but they can get busy on weekends as many locals come to enjoy their holidays.
+Another good thing is that most of Tahiti’s beaches are located close to the road, therefore easily accessible.
+On most days, beaches are not crowded however, they can get busy on weekends as many locals come to enjoy their holidays.

 • Vaiava Beach